Hydroxycarbamide (Hydrea)

 Hydroxycarbamide is a chemotherapy treatment.
 It is also known as Hydrea.
 It was once also called Hydroxyurea.

-It is a treatment for:
+It is a treatment for a number of different cancer types.

 Hydroxycarbamide is one of a group of chemotherapy drugs known as anti metabolites.
-These drugs stop cells making and repairing DNA.
-Cancer cells need to make and repair DNA in order to grow and multiply.
+These drugs stop cells making and repairing

-How you have it
+How do you have hydroxycarbamide?

 You should take the right dose, not more or less.

-Talk to your healthcare team before you stop taking a cancer drug or if you miss a dose.
+Talk to your healthcare team before you stop taking a cancer drug, or if you have missed a dose.

 You can have hydroxycarbamide in combination with radiotherapy.
 When this happens, you usually start taking hydroxycarbamide 7 days before the radiotherapy treatment.